 Ancient Cypriot Art (3.900 BC-6th c.
 AD)

-It also hosts a wide range of activities such as lectures, adult labs, colloquia and programmes for kids and families (during the weekends).
+It also hosts a wide range of activities such as lectures, adult labs, colloquia and programs for kids and families during the weekends.

 For more information click the links below:

-The museum is easily accessed, simply take the metro line 3 and get off at Evangelismos.
+The museum is easily accessible; simply take the metro line 3 and get off at Evangelismos Station.

 Are you interested in discovering some of Athens’ most impressive museums?
 Check out our blog post about 3 +1 Interesting Museums in Athens.

 Do you love Art?
 Why not join us on our Athens Street Art Tour and see the stunning street art that dresses the streets of some of Athens’ quirkiest neighborhoods!

 And if you are visiting Athens soon, please don't forget to read our Athens travel guide.